A Practical Framework for Estimating the Repetition Likelihood of Fast Radio Bursts from Spectral Morphology: RESULTS AND DISCUSSION

-The geometry framework offers a potential explanation for the observed differences between repeating and apparently non-repeating FRBs, although doing so hinges on restrictive geometric parameters.
-In particular, to simultaneously reproduce the nearly flat polarization position angles (PAs) commonly observed in both repeating and apparently non-repeating FRBs \citep{2018Natur.553..182M, 2019ApJ...885L..24C, 2020Natur.586..693L, 2021ApJ...908L..10H, 2021MNRAS.508.5354H, 2022Natur.611E..12X, 2022RAA....22l4003J, 2022ApJ...932...98S, 2022NatAs...6..393N, 2023ApJ...955..142Z, 2023ApJ...950...12M, 2023MNRAS.526.3652K, 2024ApJ...968...50P, 2024ApJ...974..274F, 2025ApJ...988..175L, 2025ApJS..278...49X, 2025ApJ...982..154N}, the rotating vector model \citep{1969ApL.....3..225R} requires that at least one of the following conditions be satisfied: an exceptionally long rotational period $P \gg \Delta t_\mathrm{WS}$, nearly aligned rotational and magnetic axes $\sin(\alpha) \sim 0$, or a very small impact angle $|\beta| \sim 0$.
-The period requirement is expected for repeating FRBs, as current statistical analyses of large samples from some hyperactive repeating FRBs have excluded the existence of periods in the millisecond-to-second range \citep{2021Natur.598..267L, 2022Natur.611E..12X, 2022RAA....22l4004N, 2023ApJ...955..142Z, 2025arXiv250715790W, 2025arXiv250714708Z}.
+For condition (1), the requirement of a long rotational period is expected for repeating FRBs, as current statistical analyses of large samples from some hyperactive repeating FRBs have excluded the existence of periods in the millisecond-to-second range \citep{2021Natur.598..267L, 2022Natur.611E..12X, 2022RAA....22l4004N, 2023ApJ...955..142Z, 2025arXiv250715790W, 2025arXiv250714708Z, Zhang:2025qzn}.
 In contrast, such a long period is not anticipated for non-repeating FRBs, since their pulse width $\Delta t_\mathrm{WS}$ relies on the rotational cut-off.
-The second condition of aligned spin and magnetic axes is also plausible for repeating FRBs.
-However, non-repeating FRBs further require $\alpha \gg \rho$.
+For condition (2), near alignment between the spin and magnetic axes is also plausible for repeating FRBs.
+However, for non-repeating FRBs this condition further requires $\alpha \gg \rho$.
 Under this premise, both $\alpha$ and $\rho$ must be very small, which constitutes a highly restrictive constraint.
-The third requirement on the impact angle applies equally to both types of FRBs.
-An alternative explanation for the observed disparities between the repeating and non-repeating FRBs may lie in intrinsic variations within the emission mechanism itself, which also governs the resulting spectral morphology.
+For condition (3), the requirement of a very small impact angle applies equally to both types of FRBs.
+Beyond the geometric conditions discussed above, an alternative explanation for the observed disparities between the repeating and non-repeating FRBs may lie in intrinsic variations within the emission mechanism itself, which also governs the resulting spectral morphology.

 In addition, the power-law model for the frequency drift rate proposed by \citet{2022ApJ...925..135M} naturally aligns with this geometric interpretation and provides a physical basis for the distribution differences between repeating and non-repeating FRBs observed in Figure \ref{fig:figure3}.
 This model characterizes the time-frequency evolution of FRBs by describing the drift rate of the central emission frequency using a power-law index $\bar{\beta}$, such that $\nu_c(t) \propto t^{-\bar{\beta}}$: smaller values of $\bar{\beta}$ correspond to more gradual frequency drifts, resulting in narrower spectra and longer widths, whereas larger $\bar{\beta}$ values lead to rapid frequency drifts, producing broader spectra and shorter widths.
 Combining this with our results, the parameters $r$ and $\gamma$ can be understood as observational descriptors of such time-frequency evolution: repeating FRBs cluster in the region with $r \ll 0$ and relatively large $\gamma$, consistent with the small-$\bar{\beta}$ scenario, whereas non-repeating FRBs are more distributed around $r \sim 0$ with smaller $\gamma$, corresponding to larger $\bar{\beta}$.